segment-boneyard/khaos/Readme.md

 ## How does it work?

   Khaos templates are just plain old directories where any file or filename can have handlebars placeholders.
-And whenever you create a new project, Khaos will prompt you to fill in a value for each placeholder.
+And whenever you create a new project, Khaos will scan the template for placeholders and prompt you to fill in a value for each one.

-  Khaos works by taking a template directory and scanning it for template placeholders.
   For example maybe you have a `package.json` in your template...

 ```json
 {